Sydney Chamber Opera

 Sydney Chamber Opera is an opera company based in Sydney, Australia.
 It is a resident company at Carriageworks.
 The company was founded in 2010 by Louis Garrick and Jack Symonds.
-Its first production was in February 2011 and has since produced between two and four twentieth and twenty-first century chamber operas each year.
+Its first production was in February 2011 and it has since produced between two and four 20th- and 21st-century chamber operas each year.
 Its repertoire typically consists of world premieres of Australian operas and recent international works receiving their Australian premieres, including stagings of song cycles or non-traditional stage works.